iee-ihu-gr-course1941/ADISE21_quarto/design.md

 ## Terms
 * Winning state: when all pieces in the same x pos, or y pos, or in the diagonal share an attr.
 * Diagonal positions: x = y or x + y = max x = max y.
+* Deadlock: when there is no way a win can take place in following placements